Boric Acid as Eye Wash

 computer - Autsin, Texas

-Thanx to this website for the helpful information.
-I was weary at first on using Boric Acid for my girlfriend's new kitten.
+Thanks to this website for the helpful information.
+I was wary at first on using Boric Acid for my girlfriend's new kitten.
 Now I can feel comfortable using the solution for an eyewash.Richard Greighn

 - Lapeer, Michigan